Indenofluorene: [1,2-b] IF

 Kamatsu et al., in their work with [1,2-b] IFs, have shown that they behave as n-type semiconductors.
 The best n-type behavior was shown in the dione of the [1,2-b] IF in which the para positions were substituted with fluorine, which was presented by Yamahita et al. to be 0.17 cm2/Vċs.

 Cyclic voltammetry data has shown that various [1,2-b] IFs, can reversibly accept two electrons with the first reduction occurring at -0.8 V. The parent dione has a first reduction potential of -1.19 V, and halogenated versions reduce around -0.6 V. The fully conjugated version, first postulated by Deuschel in the 1950s, is believed to be even better as an electron carrier when compared to the analogus fullerene.
 This is believed to be due to a low lying LUMO, which was calculated in the Haley Group at the University of Oregon and corroborated by the Tobe group via crystal structure analysis.
 Confirmation of these low lying LUMOs wis provided by a tips acetylene appended, on the methyl bridges and the center ring, fully conjugated [1,2-b] IF had a first reduction of -0.62 V. The improvement in reduction potential is linked to the fact that the addition of 2 electrons yields an aromatic molecule with increased stability.
 However, the addition of the steric bulk required to make the molecule stable, lead to a herringbone crystal packing which is not favorable for electron mobility through the crystal.

 [2,1-a] IF

 Similar to indeno [1,2 -b] fluorenes, see above, indeno [2,1-a] fluorenes show strong biradical character.
 This biradical nature is both an advantage, in that it is believed that [2,1-a] IFs will make excellent organic electron carriers, and a curse, owing to the decreased stability of the molecule.
 The first reduction potential of the fully conjugated mesityl substituted compound is reported to be -1.51 V. Other versions of this IF regioisomer have had first reduction potentials as low as -2.48 V. As such, little work with this regioisomer has been published to-date and its properties remain largely unknown.

+In 2022, an unsymmetrically disubstituted formally antiaromatic [2,1-a]IF derivative was reported by the Das group that displays strong antiaromaticity of the ortho-quinoidal as-indacene core and a small optical band gap (1.55 eV).
+S. Das and co-workers reported an unprecedented synthesis of a tetrabenzo-fused [2,1-a]IF derivative bearing cyano-substitution that exhibits experimental evidence of an open-shell singlet ground state with small diradical character despite a small singlet-triplet energy gap.
+This is reported as a rare observation, as correlations between the structural features and the properties of different diradicaloid systems usually indicate an increased diradical character index as the energy separation between the singlet and triplet states decreases.